jcscottiii/gdec/README.md

 - Install other Go IDEs / editors
 - Install other Go Tools
 - Get instructions for other operating systems
-- Get a better link for the VSCode.zip package
 - Talk about exposing ports to demo debugging web services in the container.

 ## Motivation